Can You Live in a Dutchmen "Sport" Travel Trailer?

 A Tip for Southerners Living in Recreational Vehicles

-Of course my Dutchman Sport travel trailer has a hot water heater, and it works perfectly well - but I live in this thing, and I like buying propane about as much as I like paying the IRS to murder people overseas for corporate profits.
-During the Spring and Summers - I do not run my hot water heater, I've got water hose hooked to my trailer, and it's very exposed in the sunshine here in North East Texas - and that provides me with just about all the WARM water that I could want to take a quick shower in the trailer's small shower.
+Of course my Dutchman Sport travel trailer has a hot water heater, and it works perfectly well, but I live in this thing, and I like buying propane about as much as I like paying the IRS to murder people overseas for corporate profits.
+During the spring and summer, I do not run my hot water heater, I've got a water hose hooked to my trailer, and it's very exposed in the sunshine here in North East Texas.
+That provides me with just about all the WARM water that I could want to take a quick shower in the trailer's small shower.
 Were I to buy another hundred-foot roll of water hose, connect it, and leave it coiled in the sunshine, I'd get several more gallons of warm bathing water every day.
-Of course not everyone lives in Texas, but if you are living in any kind of RV in the southern part of the United States, or some other nation with a warm climate, then that little tip, when employed, could save you plenty of money so far as propane consumption goes.
+Of course, not everyone lives in Texas, but if you are living in any kind of RV in the southern part of the United States, or some other nation with a warm climate, then that little tip, when employed, could save you plenty of money so far as propane consumption goes.

 Questions & Answers